outlast/outlast-framework/README.md

 The open-source Outlast Framework combines client-side javascript with a model-view-controller server-side PHP interface that is a joy to use.
 It’s design allows a simple workflow for front- and backend development, turning chaotic code into a standardized work of art.

+Visit [Outlast Framework's](http://framework.outlast.hu/) website to learn more about getting started.

 So what makes Outlast Framework special?
 ----------------------------------------
  - client- and server-side features abound: ajax, pushstate, and other HTML5 goodies are fun to use